pinapelz/fedifetcher/README.md

+# This fork is currently deployed on social.moekyun.me, a Sharkey instance
 # FediFetcher for Mastodon

 This GitHub repository provides a simple script that can pull missing posts into Mastodon using the Mastodon API.
 FediFetcher has no further dependencies, and can be run as either a GitHub Action, a scheduled cron job, or a pre-packaged container.
 Here is what FediFetcher can do: